technusm1/kiwings/README.md

 ## Installation
-- Download the latest release from [here](https://github.com/mkathuri/kiwings/releases/download/1.0/Kiwings-1.0.zip).
+- Download the latest release from [here](https://github.com/mkathuri/kiwings/releases/download/1.0-beta1/Kiwings-1.0.dmg).
-- Extract the zip file.
-On macOS, double-clicking a zip file extracts it by default.
+- Open the DMG file in Finder.
-- Copy the resultant application bundle into your Applications folder.
+- Drag and Drop the KiWings app into your Applications folder.

 I'll see if I can release a DMG file in the future.
 Hopefully, existing macOS users will find things a bit easier then. :smile: